mssrinivas/LinkedIn-Clone/README.md

 ### LinkedIn-Clone

-Developed user profile, connections, job listing and application modules using MERN Stack and Kafka.
-Implemented Redis for data caching, containerized the application services and hosted on AWS.
-Implemented MongoDB replication and tested the performance on JMeter and Mocha.
+ - Developed user profile, connections, job listing and application modules using <b>MERN Stack</b> and <b>Kafka</b>.
+ - Implemented Redis for data caching, containerized the application services and hosted on AWS.
+ - Implemented MongoDB replication and tested the performance on JMeter and Mocha.

 Developed by a team of 6 (please check contributors for more details).

 ## Application Link